Richard Newland (cricketer): 1748–1750

 The 1748 season was the zenith of single wicket in that records exist of 18 matches, most of them played at the Artillery Ground.
 Newland, however, is mentioned only once.
 This was a rescheduled five-a-side match on 27 July (it had been rained off on the 25th) between Stephen Dingate's team and Tom Faulkner's team.
 The stake was 100 guineas.
 Newland played for Dingate's team but they lost.

-In 1749, Newland played in two eleven-a-side matches for an England team captained by Colchin.
+In 1749, Newland played in two eleven-a-side matches for England captained by Colchin.
 Both were against Surrey.
 The first was at Dartford Brent on 2–3 June.
 England scored 89 and 42; Surrey replied with 73 and 59/8 to win by 2 wickets.
 Surrey's team included sixteen-year-old John Frame.
 The second match was at the Artillery Ground on 5 June and was drawn.

 There is no mention of Newland in the 1750 sources.
 Cricket suffered a double blow with the deaths of Colchin (end of April) and Richmond (8 August) as they were two of the main match organisers.